Bimoan09/siswa/README.md

-i am assuming you have installed ubuntu, python and odoo 14 in your environment
+i am assuming you have installed ubuntu (or any OS you prefer), python 3 and odoo version 14 in your environment, next:

 1. clone this repository
 2. move folder siswa to **odoo custom addons** in your environment